reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-spring-boot-info-endpoint.md

   <artifactId>git-commit-id-plugin</artifactId>
 </plugin>
 ```
-If we run the project and open the `/actuator/info` endpoint in the browser, it will present us with the Git related information:
+If we run the project and open the `/actuator/info` endpoint in the browser, it will return the Git related information:
 ```json
 {
   "git": {